 Goodwill provided scholarships for 367 people in our communities to take their High School equivalency test, in addition to 354 practice tests funded.

 Our partner programs, including the 4 Agency GED program, a collaborative program with Rock Valley College, United Way of the Rock River Valley, and the Workforce Connection, served 96 students with GED instruction, case management, and career planning and post-secondary training.

 The Alpine Kiwanis Foundation generously provided funding to assist Goodwill’s students with transportation and testing assistance.

-Our Let’s Go to Work Retail training provided 251 students and individuals with disabilities with training about the retail industry and how to succeed in the industry.
-Goodwill staff hosted 17 training events for the Retail Training Program.
+Our Let’s Go to Work Retail training hosted 17 training events serving over 250 students with disabilities training sessions about the retail industry and how to succeed in the industry.

 Goodwill’s Round up at the Register program provides scholarships to individuals with disabilities at the community colleges in all of our local communities.
 In 2016, over $80,500 in scholarship funds was given to individuals with disabilities through the generosity of Goodwill customers.
 Community Colleges are: Blackhawk Technical College, Highland Community College, Illinois Valley Community College, Kishwaukee College, McHenry County College, Rock Valley College, and Sauk Valley College.

 In 2016, Goodwill generated $1,104,820 in retail sales tax and paid employee income taxes in the amount of over $560,000.

 Goodwill also diverted over 10.9 million pounds from our local landfills by recycling cardboard, shoes, clothing, and metals, and computers.